Effective remedies to relieve your baby and

 In all, relieving colic in infants is all about reducing

 But realize, sometimes there is really no cause, and no easy relief.

-difficult time.
-And the one and only remedy is YOU: just being there,
+difficult time right now.
+And the single best remedy is YOU: just being there,

-reassuring her - and not thinking she's playing a trick on you ...
+reassuring her (and not thinking she's playing you) is the very best you can do.

 friend or family member to help you out.
 Taking just a 30 minute break,